MZeit/SendSMSInvites/README.md

 # SendSMSInvites
-A Limesurvey Plugin that adds the features of sending survey invitations via SMS mobiles.
+A Limesurvey Plugin that adds the feature of sending survey invitations via SMS as well as emails.